COBISS Platform – Co-operative Online Bibliographic System and Services

 • performed works.

-Materials can be in printed or electronic form.
 Records can also include links to full texts.

-COBISS+ is freely available to all users.
+COBISS+ is freely available.

 All users can search the COBIB shared catalogue of libraries (default setting), local databases and most other databases without restrictions.
 The search is restricted in some foreign databases because of licence agreements with providers; an authorised user login is required.